Georges Danton: 1793

 On 10 February 1793, while Danton was on a mission in Belgium, his wife died while giving birth to their fourth child, who also died.
 Robespierre sent Danton a message.
 Danton was so affected by their deaths that he recruited the sculptor Claude André Deseine and, a week after Charpentier's death, brought him to Sainte-Catherine cemetery to exhume her body and execute a plaster bust of her appearance.

 On 10 March, Danton supported the foundation of a Revolutionary Tribunal.
 He proposed the release of all imprisoned debtors as conscripts in the army.
 On 6 April, the Committee of Public Safety, which was then composed of only nine members, was installed on the proposal of Maximin Isnard, who was supported by Georges Danton.
 Danton was appointed a member of the committee.
 He and other members of the committee, despite its primary charge of defeating invasion and internal rebellions, were advocates of the moderation necessary to minimize popular resistance to military requisitions.
 Due to military reversals in 1793, many – especially among the sans-culottes – criticized its conduct, and subsequent committee membership included more radical thinkers who pressed for more extreme measures to ensure victory over enemies of the Revolution internal and external.
-On 20 March 1793 the National Convention send Danton and Delacroix to Leuven to investigate Dumouriez and his generals.
+On 20 March 1793 the National Convention sent Danton and Delacroix to Leuven to investigate Dumouriez and his generals.
 On 27 April, the Convention decreed (on the proposal of Danton) to send additional military forces to the departments in revolt.

 On 1 June Hanriot was ordered to fire a cannon on the Pont-Neuf as a sign of alarm.
 When the Convention assembled Danton rushed to the tribune: "Break up the Commission of Twelve!
 You have heard the thunder of the cannon.
 Girondins protested against the closing of the city gates, against the tocsin and alarm-gun without the approval of the convention; Vergniaud suggested arresting Henriot.
 That night Paris changed into a military camp according to Otto Flake.
 On 2 June according to Louis Madelin and Mignet a large force of armed citizens, some estimated 80,000 or 100,000, but Danton spoke of only 30,000, surrounded the Convention with 48 pieces of artillery.
 The next day the Interior minister Garat forced Danton to disavow the events from the evening before.

 On 1 July 1793, Danton married Louise Sébastienne Gély, aged 17, daughter of Marc-Antoine Gély, court usher (huissier-audiencier) at the Parlement of Paris and member of the Club des Cordeliers.
 He also married in a Catholic ceremony, confessing his sins first to the priest Pierre-Marie Grayo de Keravenan.
 On 10 July, he was not re-elected as a member of the Committee of Public Safety.
 Seventeen days later, Robespierre joined the Committee of Public Safety, nearly two years after Danton had extended an invitation to him to do so.
 On 5 September, Danton argued for a law to give the sans-culottes a small compensation for attending the twice-weekly section meetings, and to provide a gun to every citizen.